Bilalalsoudi/W1-Capstone-Project-Notebook/README.md

   Explore and cluster the neighborhoods in Toronto.
 You can decide to work with only boroughs that contain the word Toronto and then replicate the same analysis we did to the New York City data

-  Map Toronoto based naigborhood (Visualize)
+  Step 4 - Map Toronoto based naigborhood (Visualize)